rbhu/rbhu.github.io/_notes/ds_linkedlist.md

     }
 };
 ```
+Note that the SinglyLinkedList class has two private properties - head and tail - which point to the first and last node in the list respectively.
-We can additionally add some useful functions to the SinglyLinkedList class to make it better.
+We can also add some useful functions to the SinglyLinkedList class to give it extra functionality.
+Some of these functions are detailed below.
 #### Display
 ```cpp
 void displayNodes () {